What to Do with Furniture When Getting New Floors

 When it comes to moving (and storing) furniture, it’s generally a choice between money and muscle.
-Can you carry a couch by yourself or with a buddy?
+Can you carry a couch by yourself or with a friend?
 Can you afford to pay someone else to do it?
-Or do you have funds to temporarily move it to a storage unit?
+Or do you have the funds to temporarily move it to a storage unit?

 Dealing with Furniture During Installation

 Once you have the answers to those questions, you will likely have enough information to choose between these three main strategies for dealing with your heavy furniture when getting new floors installed:

 Musical Chairs: Simply, move your furniture to your spare rooms while your new flooring is being installed.
 If you’re having multiple rooms refloored, it may mean a lot of moving and carrying your furniture from room to room.
 It’s hard work, but it doesn’t cost you a dime —and your beloved armchair never has to leave the house.